ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Conclusion

 The Science Data Kit project has successfully achieved its goal of becoming a comprehensive tool for scientific data analysis and visualization.
-Through the systematic implementation of ten major roadmaps across four development phases, the SDK has evolved into a robust platform with extensive capabilities.
+Through the systematic implementation of eleven major roadmaps across five development phases, the SDK has evolved into a robust platform with extensive capabilities.

-With the first four phases completed and archived, the project is now entering Phase 5, which focuses on enhancing documentation, testing infrastructure, and code quality, preparing the platform for wider adoption.
+With the first five phases completed and archived, the project is now entering Phase 6, which represents a significant shift from platform development to user adoption and outreach.
+This phase focuses on creating workshop materials, enhancing user experience, expanding data source connectors, implementing machine learning capabilities, improving documentation, and optimizing deployment options.
 Many tasks from previous phases have been collected in the [roadmap_later.md](roadmap_later.md) file for future implementation.
 The project continues to be maintained and enhanced based on user feedback and emerging requirements.

+The upcoming workshop at MIT Koch Institute will serve as a valuable opportunity to gather feedback from real users and refine the platform based on their needs.
+With the completion of Phase 6, the Science Data Kit will be well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.

 For detailed information about specific roadmaps, refer to the archived roadmap files linked in the "Archived Roadmaps" section above.
 For information about future development directions, see the "Project Direction" section.